Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Proper abstraction layers enable support for multiple exchanges without code duplication
 - Strategy registry enables dynamic loading of trading strategies without modifying core code
 - Abstract base classes require implementation of all abstract methods, even if they're not used in tests
+- Factory pattern provides a clean way to create different implementations of the same interface
+- Centralized configuration management simplifies access to settings across the application

 ## Trading Best Practices